 This course differs in content from the International MBA course taught with our partners at the NEXT Campus in Sri Lanka.
 Full details.

 Didn't make it to an Open Day?
 You still have the opportunity to come and see what our postgraduate courses have to offer.
 If you would like to enquire about campus tour availability, just drop us an email.

 You may be able to take advantage of the government’s plans to make loans of up to £10,906 available for postgraduate study.

 While work experience would be an added advantage, no prior work experience is required to be eligible for entry into the MBA International programme.

 You will need to satisfy the general admissions requirements of the programme, which are as follows:

 |One of the following:|

 A minimum 2.2 Honours degree from a British university or equivalent overseas institution in any subject.
-Third Class Honours or Ordinary degree may be considered on a case-by-case basis.
+Third Class Honours or Ordinary degrees may be considered on a case-by-case basis.

-A professional qualifications at graduate level in an appropriate field of study.
+A professional qualification at graduate level in an appropriate field of study.